ttopper/CPSC128/docs/M08_Persistence/11-designing-file-formats.md

   ***
 ```

 This suggests a second approach: we could save the state of the universe by taking a "snapshot" of it and writing that snapshot to the file.
-Our file would look just like the universe, and would use somewhat less storage because this time we use one byte (to store a blank or an asterisk character) for each cell and one byte for the newline at the end of each row.
-Thus for an _n_ × _n_ universe we would require _n_2 + _n_ bytes or roughly half as much storage (for medium and large values of _n_).
+Our file would look just like the universe, and would use somewhat less storage because this time we use one byte (to store either a blank character or an asterisk character) for each cell, and one byte for the newline at the end of each row.
+Thus for an _n_ × _n_ universe we would require _n_<sup>2</sup> + _n_ bytes or roughly half as much storage (for medium and large values of _n_).
 For our 8 × 8 universe this approach uses 72 bytes.

 ## Option 3